doekman/doekman.github.io/_posts/2016-09-08-Only-my-warnings.md

 when the extention will be released to the Visual Studio Gallery, please [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLScMYh6JqrQn-dEA8hzIGJdJsV5-9ufCuTkfczPeXlBjNoB7KA/viewform).

-(this is a blog post in the series: I'm perfect: communicate better with tools)
+(this is a blog post in the series: I'm perfect, communicate better with tools)